Jhaprince/MemeExplanation/readme.md

 # Meme-ingful Analysis: Enhanced Understanding of Cyberbullying in Memes Through Multimodal Explanations (EACL2024)

-This is the official repository accompanying the EACL 20224 full paper [Explain Thyself Bully: Sentiment Aided Cyberbullying Detection with Explanation](https://www.cse.iitb.ac.in/dummy).
+This is the official repository accompanying the EACL 20224 full paper [Meme-ingful Analysis: Enhanced Understanding of Cyberbullying in Memes Through Multimodal Explanations](https://www.cse.iitb.ac.in/dummy).
 This repository contains codebase, dataset and the annotation guidelines.

 # Authors
 Prince Jha*, Krishanu Maity*, Raghav Jain*, Sriparna Saha, Pushpak Bhattacharyya